eficode-academy/rf-advanced-web-katas/exercises/readme.md

 A general overview of the exercise is given first, followed by more detailed step-by-step instructions.
 If you want an extra challenge, you can try to just read the general steps of the exercise and if you need more help, take a look at the step-by-step instructions.
-The detailed instructions are split into collapsible steps, which are then further divided into collipsable steps for SeleniumLibrary (+ RESTinstance) and Browser for library specific instructions.
+The detailed instructions are split into collapsible steps, which are then further divided into collapsible steps for SeleniumLibrary (+ RESTinstance) and Browser for library specific instructions.
 The step-by-step instructions also include explanations in some places about _why_ things are done as they are done in the exercise.